The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Convergence towards parabolic optimal transport equations on compact manifolds

 \begin{proof} Let us explain how to translate the result in \cite{k-s-w} to the present setting.
 Following \cite{k-s-w} a function $u\in C^{2}(X)$ is said to be \emph{locally strictly $c-$convex, }if, in local coordinates, the matrix $(\partial_{x}^{2}c)(x,F_{u}(x))+(\partial_{x}^{2}u)(x)$ is positive definite.
 This condition is independent of the choice of local coordinates.
 Indeed, it equivalently means that any given $x_{0}\in X$ is a non-degenerate local minimum for the function

 It follows that for any such $u$ the corresponding map $F_{u}$ is a local diffeomorphism.
-The main result in \cite{k-s-w} says that, under the assumptions on $c$ in the statement above, for any initial datum $u_{0}\in C^{2}(X)$ which is\emph{ }locally strictly $c-$convex,\emph{ }there exists a solution $u(x,t)$ in $C^{\infty}(X\times]0,T])$ which is also locally strictly $c-$convex.
+The main result in \cite{k-s-w} says that, under the assumptions on $c$ in the statement above, for any initial datum $u_{0}\in C^{\infty}(X)$ which is\emph{ }locally strictly $c-$convex,\emph{ }there exists a solution $u(x,t)$ in $C^{\infty}(X\times]0,T])$ which is also locally strictly $c-$convex.
 To make the connection to the present setting first note that if $u\in\mathcal{H}$ then $u_{0}$ is even an absolute minimum for the function \ref{eq:function that x not min}, which is non-degenerate (since $F_{u}$ is a diffeomorphism) and hence $u$ is locally strictly $c-$convex.
-Conversely, if $u$ is locally strictly $c-$convex then \cite[Cor 7.1]{k-s-w} says that $u\in C^{2}(X)$ is $c-$convex (i.e. $(u^{c})^{c}=u)$ and the proof given in \cite[Cor 7.1]{k-s-w} moreover shows that $F_{u}$ is a global diffeomorphism.
-Hence, $u\in C^{\infty}(X)$ is locally $c-$convex iff $u\in\mathcal{H},$ which concludes the proof of the theorem. \end{proof} \begin{rem} Under the assumptions in the previous theorem it follows, in particular, that the optimal transport map is smooth.
+Conversely, if $u$ is locally strictly $c-$convex then \cite[Cor 7.1]{k-s-w} says that $u\in C^{2}(X)$ is $c-$convex (i.e. $(u^{c})^{c}=u)$ and the proof given in \cite[Cor 7.1]{k-s-w} moreover shows that $F_{u}$ is a global $C^{1}-$diffeomorphism.
+It then follows from the Assumption A3 that $c$ is smooth in a neighborhood of $\Gamma_{u}.$ Hence, $u\in C^{\infty}(X)$ is locally strictly $c-$convex iff $u\in\mathcal{H},$ which concludes the proof of the theorem. \end{proof} \begin{rem} Under the assumptions in the previous theorem it follows, in particular, that the optimal transport map is smooth.
 Conversely, the assumptions are ``almost necessary'' for regularity of the optimal transport map (see \cite[Chapter 12]{v2} and reference therein).
 Also note that the semi-concavity assumption is always satisfied in the case when $X=Y$ is a compact Riemannian manifold and $c=d^{2}/2$ \cite[(b), Page 278]{v2}. \end{rem}

-Combining the exponential large-time convergence of $u_{t},$ in the previous theorem, with Theorem \ref{thm:dynamic general} gives, just as in the torus setting, the following \begin{cor} Assume that $c$ satisfies the assumptions in Theorem \ref{thm:dynamic general}.
-Then there exists a positive constant $A$ such that $u_{k}(x):=u_{m_{k}}^{(k)}(x_{i_{k}})$ with $m_{k}=Ak\log k$ converges uniformly to the optimal transport potential $u(x)$.
-More precisely,
+Combining the exponential large-time convergence of $u_{t},$ in the previous theorem, with Theorem \ref{thm:dynamic general} gives, just as in the torus setting, the following \begin{cor} Assume that the cost function $c$ satisfies the assumptions in Theorem \ref{thm:dynamic general} (or that $c=d_{T^{n}}^{2}/2$ in the case of the torus $T^{n}$).
+Assume, moreover, that $\mu^{(k)}$ and $\nu^{(k)}$ satisfy the local density property.
+Then, for any given $u_{0}\in\mathcal{H},$ there exists a positive constant$A_{0}$ such that for any $A>A_{0}$ the following holds: $u_{k}(x):=u_{m_{k}}^{(k)}(x_{i_{k}}),$ with $m_{k}:=\left\lfloor Ak\log k\right\rfloor ,$ converges uniformly to the optimal transport potential $u(x)$.
+More precisely, there exists a constant $C$ (depending on $A)$ such that

 \end{cor}